Bernard Herrmann: Use of electronic instruments

-Herrmann's involvement with electronic musical instruments dates back to 1951, when he used the theremin in The Day the Earth Stood Still.
+Herrmann recalled "The film with the most experimental, avant-garde techniques was the picture I did for Robert Wise, The Day the Earth Stood Still (1951).
+At that time, we had no electronic sound, but the score had many electronic features which haven't become antiquated at all: electric violin, electric bass, two high and low electric theremins, four pianos, four harps and a very strange section of about 30-odd brass.
+Alfred Newman said the only thing we needed was an electric hot water bottle, which he supplied."

 Robert B. Sexton has noted that this score involved the use of treble and bass theremins (played by Dr. Samuel Hoffmann and Paul Shure), electric strings, bass, prepared piano, and guitar together with various pianos and harps, electronic organs, brass, and percussion, and that Herrmann treated the theremins as a truly orchestral section.

-Herrmann was a sound consultant on The Birds, which made extensive use of an electronic instrument called the mixturtrautonium, performed by Oskar Sala on the film's soundtrack.
-Herrmann used several electronic instruments on his score of It's Alive, as well as the Moog synthesizer for the main themes in Endless Night and Sisters.
+Herrmann was a "sound consultant" on The Birds, which made extensive use of an electronic instrument called the Mixtur-Trautonium, performed by Oskar Sala.
+Herrmann used several electronic instruments on his score of It's Alive, as well as a Moog synthesizer for the main themes in Endless Night and Sisters.